-I am trialling one-time telehealth follow-up for patients I have seen in the Emergency Department because I am concerned about the current shortage of Primary Care in BC.
+I offer brief telehealth follow-up for patients I have seen in the Emergency Department because I am concerned about the current shortage of Primary Care in BC.

-If we had a doctor-patient encounter recently, you may contact me using the form below to setup a virtual appointment.
-Please remind me briefly of the reason, location, and date of your visit.
+If we had a doctor-patient encounter recently, and you consent to the terms, you may contact me using the form below.

 Post a Review of my Care